• Skip to primary navigation

 bowls of aquafaba, oil, lemon juice, salt and mustard seeds

-Notes on some of the ingredients, the full list of ingredients and their measurements can be found in the recipe card below.
+The complete list of ingredients with measurements, can be found in the full recipe card below.

 Aquafaba - is the brine of cooked chickpeas or beans.
 I always use canned chickpea water, as it’s fool-proof.
 This is used as the vegan egg replacer.

 Oil - use a neutral oil such as canola, vegetable, or sunflower.
 These are lighter oils and whip up wonderfully.
+It's important to note that the flavor of this egg free mayo will take on the flavor of the oil used.

-Mustard - I used whole seed french mustard as I love a bit of texture in my mayo.
+Mustard - I used whole-seed French mustard as I love a bit of texture in my mayo.
+You can use Dijon or whatever mustard you please.
+Mustard is used for the taste.

-The base ingredients for this vegan mayonnaise are aquafaba, oil, and lemon.
 You can add flavorings as you desire.
 Some good options are;

 • Turn this eggless mayonnaise into a creamy vegan fry sauce.